 In our study of 200+ sales organizations, 84% of respondents told us that “Achievement Drive” contributes as much or more to a salesperson’s performance as sales skills or specific product knowledge.
 Our study also found that the companies that effectively emphasize achievement drive in their sales training and development efforts outperform the rest of the field by 20%.

 Most organizations don’t address this critical aspect of sales success in their training because there’s a common misconception that achievement drive can’t be developed—that people either have it or they don’t.
 While it’s true that things like achievement drive, mindset and beliefs all come from within, our study emphatically shows that these are things that can and should be developed and nurtured.
-In fact, we found that successful sales organizations create the conditions for people to unleash their inner motivation so that they can consistently reach new levels of performance.
+In fact, we found that successful sales organizations create the conditions for people to unleash their inner motivation so that they can consistently reach new levels of performance and customer expectations.

 Compared to training on technology and product knowledge, it’s a lot harder to get at attitudes, achievement drive and the so-called “soft” areas, like emotional intelligence, collaboration, communication and other healthy social skills.
 But our research shows that these are the very factors that can be the turbocharger for success.

-The Value of a Great Coach
+The Value of a Great Sales Coach

 In a world where the half-life of a learned skill is 5 years, continuous learning is the only option for remaining successful and consistently delivering results, and the best salespeople know this.
 In a Gartner study, 66% of salespeople said that they expect most learning and development to occur outside the classroom.